MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-ellipsis-property.md

 ---
 title: "Ellipsis Property"
-description: "Sets a value that specifies whether an ellipsis (." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets a value that specifies whether an ellipsis (...) is appended to the caption on a command button or menu item." ms.author: solsen ms.custom: na ms.date: 07/13/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
-ms.reviewer: na
-ms.suite: na
-ms.tgt_pltfrm: na